Program

 “Fierce, with graceful gestures and attention to detail.” - KlasikaPlus.cz

 Dr. Yuchi Chou, born in Taiwan, enjoys an international career as a conductor and pianist, as well as being a passionate educator and performer.
-The 2024-2025 Season will be her inaugural season with Seattle Festival Orchestra and her second season with SYSO Junior Symphony Orchestra.
+The 2025-2026 Season is her second season with Seattle Festival Orchestra and her third season with SYSO Junior Symphony Orchestra.

 Past positions include Guest Conductor of Western Washington University, Assistant Conductor of Peninsula Music Festival, Associate/ Assistant Conductor of Community Women’s Orchestra (Oakland, CA); Coaching Conductor of San Francisco Symphony Youth Orchestra.
 Yuchi concluded her academic journey at Northwestern University after San Francisco Conservatory and Oberlin Conservatory.
 As a Mercer Island resident, Yuchi loves watching her honeybees buzzing in her backyard beehive.